elijah-team/ema-notes/nits/nits.md

   - or exfat?

-28. remove os-prober.  doesn't even make sense.
+  - vdo, thin provisioning, ... --> here soon

+  - zfs can be simulated with btrfs/bcachefs and some scripts for my u.c. (maybe, mostly)

+28. "fix" os-prober

+  - the constant probing doesn't make work in the real world.

+  - /u/0pointer is kinda right with either bootspec or one of those 1000 gpt uuids.

+  - reming yourself to find a pretty theme for refind...

+  - and make it read grub configs. (duh)

-29. there's like 35 clipboards
+29. [SEMI-SOLVED] there's like 35 clipboards

   - this is historical, not (exactly) a complaint

 30. dialog boxes are stupid

+  - [remove complaint] "Just" configure the wm

 31. i don't care about cookies

-32. im lying, i like cookies as much as the next person
+32. im lying, i like cookies a little bit too much

 33. in maven: pin dependency resolution for "jar-sets" to a server/host/whatever (everybody calls it something different (maybe))

 34. learn the dougie and break through barriers

-35. explain how git is or is not a filesystem
+35. [SOLVED] explain how git is or is not a filesystem

+  - semi-distributed object store.

+  - primarily presented as a list of files.

 36. bash is a great scripting language

-  - change your login shell
+  - change your login shell(, plz).

-  - i really like the ideas that warp.dev demoed
+  - i really like the ideas that warp.dev demoed ;).

+  - i do not like the terminal in idea 2024.

 37. zig is nice. i (think i) feel for /u/lattner.

+  - still llvm, tho.

-38. eclipse/idea maven seem to like forgetting random parts of the config
+38. [SEMI-SOLVED] eclipse/idea maven seem to like forgetting random parts of the config

-  - this may or not be my fault.
+  - this is partially my fault, yes

+  - but i am working with very simple projects

+  - also, nobody cares/we are all volunteers/go make a crypto coin/calm down.

 39. many of the jvm languages duplicate things.